Ekaṁ samayaṁ bhagavā ayujjhāyaṁ viharati gaṅgāya nadiyā tīre. Tatra kho bhagavā bhikkhū āmantesi:

 “Form is like a lump of foam,

-Feeling is like a water bubble;
+feeling like a water bubble;

-Perception is like a mirage,
+perception is like a mirage,

-intentional constructs are like a banana tree;
+intentional constructs like a banana tree;

-And consciousness is like a magic trick,
+and consciousness like a magic trick—

-So taught the Kinsman of the |Sun::an epithet of the Buddha|.
+So explained the |Kinsman of the Sun::an epithet of the Buddha; lit. relative of the sun [ādiccabandhunā]|.

 Yathā yathā nijjhāyati,